nbarkoch/TMDB_Compose_v2/README.md

 Room Database - most of the fastest ways to get the data.

 ## Other stuff:
-1. Making a Composable that support automatic pagination by scroll.
+1. Making a generic Composable that support automatic pagination by scroll.
-2. Dependancy Injection - helped with providing the instance of the Dao, and for saving the viewmodel instances wuth the MainActivty lifecycle
+2. Dependancy Injection (Dagger Hilt) - helped with providing the instance of the Dao, and for saving the viewmodel instances wuth the MainActivty lifecycle
 3. Implement a function for passing Serializables using the NavController